-Seoul: North Korea fires another missile toward sea
+NKorea fires 2 missiles toward sea as US redeploys carrier

-SEOUL, South Korea (AP) — North Korea launched a ballistic missile Thursday toward its eastern waters, South Korea’s military said.
+It said South Korea has boosted its surveillance posture and maintains a readiness in close coordination with the United States.

+Japanese Prime Minister Fumio Kishida also confirmed the North Korean missile launches, saying the weapons firings are “absolutely intolerable.”

-The launch was the North’s sixth round of weapons firings in less than two weeks, which has prompted condemnation from the United States and other countries.
+The launches Thursday were North Korea’s sixth round of weapons firings in less than two weeks, which has prompted condemnation from the United States and other countries.

-South Korea’s Joint Chiefs of Staff said the launch was made Thursday morning but gave no further details like how far the weapon flew.

-Thursday’s launch came two days after North Korea fired an intermediate-range missile over Japan for the first time in five years.
-Foreign experts said the missile fired Tuesday involved an intermediate-range weapon capable of reaching the U.S. Pacific territory of Guam and beyond.
+North Korea on Tuesday fired an intermediate-range missile over Japan for the first time in five years, forcing the Japanese government to issue evacuation alerts and halt trains.

+It was North Korea’s most provocative weapons demonstration in years.
+Experts said the weapon was likely a Hwasong-12 missile capable of reaching the U.S. Pacific territory of Guam and beyond.

+Thursday’s launches came as the U.S. aircraft carrier USS Ronald Reagan returned to waters east of South Korea in what South Korea’s military called an attempt to demonstrate the allies’ “firm will” to counter North’s continued provocations and threats.

-The North’s flurry of weapons tests in recent days came after the United States staged military drills with South Korea and Japan in the waters off the Korean Peninsula’s east coast.
-North Korea views such drills as an invasion rehearsal.
+The carrier was in the area last week as part of drills between South Korea and the United States and the allies’ other training involving Japan.
+North Korea considers such U.S.-led drills near the peninsula as an invasion rehearsal.

 After Tuesday’s launch, the United States, Britain, France, Albania, Norway and Ireland called for an emergency meeting of the U.N.
 Security Council.